What to Bring to the Test

 *Please note that Ohio residents are only required to test if the current year corresponds with your vehicle's normal testing year.
 Check here to determine if your vehicle needs a test.

-- Purchase a voucher at the station or from Envirotest Systems.
+- A voucher purchased at the station or from Envirotest Systems

 - The voucher must be presented at the time of the test.